victorgcramos/decentralized-governance-tcc/README.md

 > "Their wishes ought to have great weight with him; their opinion, high respect; their business, unremitted attention.
 It is his duty to sacrifice his repose, his pleasures, his satisfaction, to theirs" [1];-->

 ## Bibliography
-[1] The Works of the Right Honourable Edmund Burke.
-Volume I (London: Henry G. Bohn, 1854), pp. 446–48.
+[1] Edmund Burke.
+The Works of Edmund Burke.
+Harper & brothers; 1847. p.
+221.